You are here

 - Applicants who have successfully passed the CPA exam;

-- Applicants to the PharmD/MBA Dual Career Program who have completed the PCAT with percentile scores at or above the 50th percentile in the three sections of PCAT related to quantitative ability, verbal ability, and reading comprehension;
+- Applicants to the PharmD/MBA Dual Career Program who have completed the PCAT with percentile scores at or above the 50th percentile in the two sections related to critical reading and quantitative reasoning;

 - Applicants who have been accepted into the program through the IUG Option;